Workplace Charging provides convenience and flexibility

-Share your and your fellow EV owners reasons for wanting WPC and refer your employer to the Employers page to learn more.
+Share the reasons you and your fellow EV owners want WPC and refer your employer to the Employers page to learn more.
 There are many benefits listed on the Employers and Building Owners/Managers pages that you can use when talking with decision makers.

 4. Help your employer find the best solutions.

 We have seen several WPC projects get started with high hopes, only to get bogged down with technical difficulties, cumbersome usage policies or higher than expected costs that have derailed the projects.
-There are so many new dimensions to this and most people have little experience in EVs and charging so we are happy to offer some help with that too.
-EMPOWER is an outreach and education project that provides you resources to figure out right answers to your workplace charging questions and support in implementation too.
+There are so many new dimensions in this area and most people have little experience in EVs and charging, so we are happy to help with that too.
+EMPOWER is an outreach and education project that provides you resources to find the right answers to your workplace charging questions and support in implementation too.
 Get in touch with our coalition partners.

 So now you're ready to move forward.
 You have the tools to put together a game plan and get it done.
 Good luck with the project.